LovesTha/LovesTha.github.io/_posts/_puca-04-grading-cards.markdown

 ### [Card Kingdom - Grading Guide][8]

 Card Kingdom use a different scale to other stores.
-There second best grade is EX, which correspondsly with other sources definition of slightly played.
+There second best grade is EX, which corresponds with other sources definition of slightly played.
 Using different names doesn't change what they are calling less than NM though.
 They only have photos of the back of cards and just a single one for each condition.

 # Puca Trade Policies

 [Puca Trade][1] are very strict on their card conditions.
 The policy forbids sending a card that is less than near mint.
-Netherless many people are happy to receive cards that are slightly played.
+Nonetheless many people are happy to receive cards that are slightly played.

 Firstly check their profile page to see if they have clarified their position on